mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 MkDocs also includes themes provided by two packages.
 [MkDocs Bootstrap] and [MkDocs Bootswatch].
-The Bootstrap theme provides a theme based on [Bootstrap] and the Bootstrap theme provides 12 different themed Bootstrap themes based on the [Bootswatch] project.
+The Bootstrap theme provides a theme based on [Bootstrap] and the Bootswatch theme provides 12 different themed Bootstrap themes based on the [Bootswatch] project.

 !!! note